paikerabbas/ruby_concepts/README.md

 # ruby_concepts

-I am learning Rubl language and creating the notes for future reference.
+I am learning Ruby language and creating the notes for future reference.
 If anybody is getting the benifits.
 Thats perfectly acceptable.

-I will prove the links of resources which i am following.
+I will also provide the links of the resources which i am following.